OWASP/SecureTea-Project/README.md

  - `cd gui`
  - `npm install`
  - `ng serve`
+13. Click new tab terminal and type -> 'sudo python monitor.py'

-13. Go to `http://localhost:4200` to view your project.
+13. Go to `http://localhost:4200` to view your project. type END-POINT 'http://localhost:5000' and click SIGN IN.

 Getting Twitter Tokens:
 =======================